 The Group has several lease contracts that include extension and termination options.
-The Group applies judgement in evaluating whether it is reasonably certain whether or not to exercise the option to renew or terminate the lease.
+The Group applies judgement in evaluating whether it is reasonably certain to exercise the option to renew or terminate the lease.
 That is, it considers all relevant factors that create an economic incentive for it to exercise either the renewal or termination.
-After the commencement date, the Group reassesses the lease term if there is a significant event or change in circumstances that is within its control and affects its ability to exercise or not to exercise the option to renew or to terminate (e.g., construction of significant leasehold improvements or significant customisation to the leased asset).
+After the commencement date, the Group reassesses the lease term if there is a significant event or change in circumstances that is within its control and affects its ability to exercise the option to renew or to terminate (e.g., construction of significant leasehold improvements or significant customisation to the leased asset).

-The Group has not included the extension options period as part of the lease term for leases of forklifts, hostel and offices as it is not reasonably certain that the extension options will be exercised.
+The Group has not included the extension options period as part of the lease term for leases of hostel, motor vehicles and offices as it is not reasonably certain that the extension options will be exercised.
 The periods covered by termination options are included as part of the lease term only when they are reasonably certain not to be exercised.